eembc/energyrunner/README.md

 There are also two videos to accompany the energy measurement process.
 [Part one](https://www.youtube.com/watch?v=4Tvf-GnYHoc) explains how to connect the hardware described in this document.
 [Part two](https://www.youtube.com/watch?v=fUmDLY7MJxQ) explains how to use the runner to make an energy measurement.

-Training slides are also available in the `doc` folder.

 ## Performance Mode vs. Energy Mode

 Throughout this document, you will see constant distinctions made between *performance* mode and *energy* mode.
 The reason why the two collection modes have been separated is due to how the device under test, aka the DUT, behaves in both modes.